csc-training/GenieWebApp.jl/docs/src/index.md

 ## Developing a Genie Application
 In the *Developing a Genie Application* section, we explain how to create a web application with [**Genie framework**](https://genieframework.com/), a full-stack Model-View-Controller (MVC) web framework similar to Ruby-on-Rails and Django.
 You can watch the [MVC explained in 4 minutes](https://www.youtube.com/watch?v=DUg2SWWK18I) for an overview of how they work.

+We will use [SQLite](https://www.sqlite.org/index.html) database as a backing service in our Genie application.
+SQLite runs as part of the application and writes the database into a single database file to a specified location on the file system, which we should mount to persistent storage.
+SQLite works well for applications with small amounts of concurrent writes to the database.
+However, we should use a client-Server database such as PostgreSQL and MySQL if we need to perform many concurrent writes.

 We recommend the [MDN Web Docs](https://developer.mozilla.org/) as a general resource about web technologies, web development, and developer tools.
 Especially, the sections about essential web technologies such as HTTP and HTML are helpful.